0mark/tabster/README.md

 The protocol-handling of Tabster is much likely to that of uzbltreetab, except das commands spawning new tabs need to get a commandline of what to spawn.
-Tabster opens a FIFO /tmp/tabster (it already on the todo list to fix that), listening for commands:
+Tabster opens a FIFO /tmp/tabsterPID, listening for commands:

  - new CMD %d
-   opens a new tab, spawn CMD with %d replaced with the socket
- - cnew CMD %d
-   open in next layer
- - bnew CMD %d
-   open in background
- - bcnew CMD %d
-   open in background in next layer
+   opens a new tab, spawn CMD with %d replaced with the socket x cnew CMD %d open in next layer x bnew CMD %d open in background x bcnew CMD %d open in background in next layer
  - next
  - prev
  - close
+ x treeclose
- - goto
+ - goto NUM
- - move
+ - move NUM
- - attach
+ x attach NUM
  - hidetree
- - sjowtree
+ - showtree

+A environment variable "TABSTER_PID" is set, so a uzbl bind could look like this:

+    bind tn = sh 'echo "new uzbl -s %d" > /tmp/tabster$TABSTER_PID'

+A bit confusing: "%d" is replaced by tabster with the socket of the plug, while "$TABSTER_PID" is replaced by the shell with the corresponding environment variable.

 Contact
 =======